beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How long will I need to be treated for psoriasis?
+How long will I need to take medicines for psoriasis?

-Psoriasis is usually a lifelong condition that flares up and down over time.
-You may need treatment your whole life if you have psoriasis.
+Psoriasis is a chronic (ongoing) condition that flares up and down over time.

 Resources and support